A Message from Pam Ring, Executive Director of The Arc Lane County

 - EmployAbility: The Arc continues to support its clients who are working at jobs within the community.
 For more information about The Arc’s employment services, please contact Devin Duerst.

 - Community Connectors: This program helps support children, youth and adults with activities related to daily living.
 The Community Connectors program continues to support individuals in their homes during the pandemic.
-In the event a family needs more direct support professionals while their child is at home, parents may contact Tommy Archuleta.
+For help recruiting and hiring a personal support worker, parents may contact Tommy Archuleta.

 Family Network Update

 Families Connected, the family network serving Lane County, continues to ensure families have access to resources, connection and support during this time.
 Parents may reach Families Connected by searching for The Arc Families Connected on Facebook and ask to join the private group.
 Contact Nancy to get information on how to join.

 The Arc opened the CARES Center to help people access food and other resources.
 The CARES Center is open on Tuesdays, Thursdays and Saturdays.

 The Arc Lane County and Lane County Public Health host regular COVID vaccination clinics.
 Please see Events to see a list of upcoming vaccination clinics.

 Stay Home, Stay Safe

 The Arc Lane County’s building will remain closed until Oregon Governor Kate Brown and the Office of Developmental Disabilities Services decide when we can safely reopen.